- Internal

 History of the Huntsville Fire Department

-The first record of a fire truck being used is on November 16, 1925 at a fire in the L.A.
-Northington residence.
-The fire was caused by a flue burning out and no damage was reported.
+The first use of a fire truck was recorded on November 16, 1925, at a fire in the L.A.
+Northington residence, caused by a flue burning out.
+Fortunately, no damage was reported.

-The fire department's first fire house was located on 11th Street just east of the courthouse square.
-It is still standing and is currently owned by Jim Standefer.
-The fire department used this building from the mid 1920's to about 1959 when the station at 14th Street and Avenue M was built.
-Fire Station #2 was constructed at 22nd Street and Sam Houston Avenue in 1973.
-A third station was built at the end of the City Service Center building in August, 1980.
-The Huntsville Fire Department now has four fire stations and numerous pieces of equipment to service the community.
-These are manned daily by seven full-time firefighters and 30 part-time firefighters.
+The department’s first firehouse was located on 11th Street, just east of the courthouse square, and is still standing today, owned by Jim Standefer.
+This building served the department from the mid-1920s until around 1959, when a new station was constructed at 14th Street and Avenue M. Fire Station #2 was built at 22nd Street and Sam Houston Avenue in 1973, followed by a third station at the City Service Center in August 1980.
+Today, the Huntsville Fire Department operates out of four stations and is equipped with numerous pieces of equipment, staffed daily by seven full-time firefighters and 30 part-time firefighters.

-In February, 1985 due to legal questions about liability to the City of Huntsville regarding the Huntsville Volunteer Fire Department actions, the City took over the volunteer department making all its members part-time employees.
-Joe French was appointed the first full-time Chief of the department.
+In February 1985, the City of Huntsville assumed control of the volunteer fire department due to legal concerns about liability, officially making all members part-time employees.
+Joe French was appointed as the first full-time Chief of the department.